19 Best Colorants For Epoxy Resin

 gold paint for resin

-Whether you’re making geode coasters with vibrant colors or intricate tabletops, adding gold enhances the beauty of the geode concept in a fun and eye-catching way.
+Whether you’re making geode coasters with vibrant colors or intricate tabletops, adding gold enhances the beauty of the geode concept in a fun and eye catching way.
+Gold paint is for sure some of the best colorants for epoxy resin when you are making geodes.
+You can use it in the resin, or paint the sides for a finishing touch.

 8. colorful Polymer Clay Embeds